 The department offers an 18-hour Specialist Certificate in Aging, and conducts summer and winter institutes primarily for people employed in the field of aging.
 Students enrolled in the regular program may enroll for a maximum of 6 hours in these institutes.

-The mission of the Minority Aging Research Institute (MARI) at the Department of Applied Gerontology is to increase scholarly and public awareness of contemporary aging issues facing ethnic minority communities at the local, state and national levels.
-MARI is the only university-endorsed program in Texas that combines gerontology and minority aging concerns and research.
+The mission of the Minority Aging Research Institute (MARI) at the Department of Applied Gerontology is to increase scholarly and public awareness of contemporary aging issues facing minority populations at the local, state and national levels.
+MARI seeks to combine gerontology and minority aging issues, concerns and research.
 Both graduate and undergraduate students are involved in MARI's research and training efforts, and MARI staff are engaged in a variety of minority aging research projects.

 All Courses of Instruction are located in one section at the back of this catalog.

 The "Course and Subject Guide," found in the Courses of Instruction section of this book, serves as a table of contents and provides quick access to subject areas and prefixes.

 Top | Graduate Catalog School of Community Service Contents | UNT Graduate Catalog Shortcuts | Additional Graduate Literature | Undergraduate Catalog School of Community Service Contents